Плоскоклітинна карцинома ротоглотки

 • Radiation therapy, with or without chemotherapy

-Surgery is used as the primary treatment of oropharyngeal cancer, more than it was in the past.
+Surgery is used as the primary treatment of oropharyngeal cancer (1) more than it was in the past.
 Transoral laser microsurgery (TLM) is increasingly being used to resect tumors of the tonsil and base of tongue endoscopically, avoiding the morbidity of open surgery.
-Transoral robotic surgery (TORS) is an increasingly popular means of treating select oropharyngeal lesions.
+Transoral robotic surgery (TORS) is a popular means of treating select oropharyngeal lesions.
 In TORS, a surgical robot with multiple adaptable arms is controlled by a surgeon at a console.
 The articulating arms of the robot and an endoscopic camera are inserted through the patient's mouth (which is held open by a retractor).
 The robotic procedure provides better visualization of structures and causes less surgical morbidity compared to open surgery.
-However, the indications for using TORS are not yet well defined.
-When TORS is used on patients with more advanced tumors, postoperative radiation or chemoradiation is often done.
+When TORS is used on patients with more advanced tumors, postoperative radiation or chemotherapy combined with radiation (chemoradiation) is often done.

 Because the oropharynx is rich in lymphatics, cervical lymph node metastasis is common and must be considered in all patients with oropharyngeal cancer.
 If a cervical lymph node metastasis does not resolve after radiation to the neck or chemoradiation, post-treatment neck dissection is warranted.